Book-Loop/concept/developer-guide.md

 ## Conclusion

-In this guide, you learned how to set up a development environment for The Book Loop using Docker, React, and PostgreSQL.
+In this guide, you learned how to set up a development environment for Book Loop using Docker, React, and PostgreSQL.
 By following these steps, you should have a fully functional backend API and a frontend React app that can communicate with the API.
 You can now continue to build out the functionality of your application by adding new routes, database tables, and frontend components.
 Good luck with your project!